IHP Research & Engagement Fund Mini Grants

 • Applicants who receive funding must submit a final report at the end of the funding period (a template will be provided).
 Any grant funds that are unused by the end of the grant period must be returned to the IHP.

-• All IHP Research & Engagement Fund mini grant proposals undergo a review process carried out by the IHP team.
+• All IHP Research & Engagement Fund mini grant applications undergo a review process carried out by the IHP team.
 Proposals will be evaluated through the following criteria:

-• A focus on some aspect of the University of Michigan’s 200+ year history
+• A clear and significant focus on some aspect of the University of Michigan’s 200+ year history.

 • The feasibility of the project, as evidenced by detailed and concrete plans for how project activities will be executed

-• The potential for the project to advance the IHP’s mission in the areas of research and/or engagement
+• The potential for the project to advance the IHP’s mission in the areas of research, engagement, and repair

 Questions?

-IHP team members are available for consultations to provide guidance and answer questions.
-Please email [email protected] to get in touch.
+The IHP project team is also available to provide individual consultations and answer questions.
+Email [email protected] to get in touch.

 Applicants should submit the following through the application portal linked below: